dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1-setup.rst

     six==1.3.0
     wsgiref==0.1.2

-This allows you to re-install everything in one go if you move machines, just by running ``pip install -r requirements.txt`` -- or to check for & install updates to all the modules at once, just by running ``pip install \-\-upgrade -r requirements.txt``, amongst other things.
+This allows you to re-install everything in one go if you move machines, just by running ``pip install -r requirements.txt`` -- or to check for & install updates to all the modules at once, just by running ``pip install --upgrade -r requirements.txt``, amongst other things.
 We're also going to check this lot into ``git`` later and this allows you to keep the list of requirements under version control too, which is nice.

 Pelican Quick Start
 ^^^^^^^^^^^^^^^^^^^^^^^